Table of Contents

 What variables should I consider when calculating ARPU?

 Good question!
-While calculating ARPU might seem straightforward, there are some key factors to keep in mind as you compare your MRR, ARPU and user-base at large.
+While calculating ARPU might seem straightforward, there are some key factors to remember as you compare your MRR, ARPU and user-base at large.

 Paying customers versus free users